itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/2-project/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
+The students must Export this project as a Gist.
+File > Export as Gist

-The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)
+The teacher must ask students to share the link to their project

-Also remind students to add a link to their project on their About Me page.